animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <gfe:auto-region-lookup/>
 ```

-Spring Data for GemFire automatically creates beans for all GemFire Regions
+Spring Data for VMware GemFire automatically creates beans for all GemFire Regions
 defined in `cache.xml` that have not been explicitly added to the Spring
 container with explicit `<gfe:lookup-region>` bean declarations.

-Note that Spring Data for GemFire uses a Spring
+Note that Spring Data for VMware GemFire uses a Spring
 [BeanPostProcessor](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/config/BeanPostProcessor.html)
 to post-process the cache after it is both created and initialized to
 determine the Regions defined in GemFire to add as beans in